MDM & GP Tips Blog

 I do live demonstrations in front of thousands of people and my laptop has to FLY.

 I have another machine which is a Lenovo X260 running Windows 10 64-bit with 16GB of RAM and 512GB SSD disk, and its totally fantastic to represent my “mere mortal machine”.
+This is the machine I carry around the house, or on a day trip somewhere, where I am not presenting.

 I can hear you now: “But what about Dell?
 You reference Dell like 80 times in this article.
 Didn’’t you basically tell me to buy a Dell?”